agarwalvipin/open_cfa/docs/LOS/FRA/Reading 37.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** Understand the *purpose* of each tool.
+💡 CFA Exam Tip ✍️:Understand the *purpose* of each tool.
 Common-size analysis is great for comparing companies of different sizes or tracking internal trends.
 Ratio analysis provides specific insights into liquidity, solvency, profitability, etc. Be aware of the limitations – they are favorite exam topics!

 </div>
 </div>